huscarter/RxBusDemo/README.md

 Add RxBus to your project
 -
-copy the java file in the rxbus package.
+Copy the java file in the rxbus package.

 screenshot
 -